JaSt17/STARGEN/README.md

 - **LOWESS Curve Fitting**: Scales genetic distances to geographic distances for each time bin.
 - **Neighboring Hexagon Identification**: Identifies and visualizes genetic distances between hexagons.

-STARGEN has been validated by identifying known genetic barriers, such as the Bering Sea, and accurately detecting migration routes, such as those influenced by Norse maritime activities.
+STARGEN has been validated by identifying known genetic barriers.
 For detailed methodology and results, refer to the supplementary material and figures included in the manuscript.

 ## References

 A comprehensive list of references is included in the manuscript.
 Key references include foundational studies on genetic population structure, geographic patterns of genetic variation, and methodologies for spatial genetic analysis.

 ---

-This README provides detailed instructions for running STARGEN and replicating the results presented in the associated manuscript.